jennyxycai/applyeverywhere/README.md

 # applyeverywhere
 Mass-apply to jobs with 1 click.
 Landing page [here](https://apply.framer.ai/).

 Fill in profile information in this [AirTable Form](https://airtable.com/appxBfSaIMlRGrhBZ/shrKZJo7AFJILs6yC).
-Running `greenhouse_driver.py`, which opens up a bot that opens up scrapped application links on Chrome, and populates the appropriate fields with your profile info.
-Users can choose to review their information before submitting or to auto-submit en masse.
+Run `greenhouse_driver.py`, which opens up a bot that opens up scrapped application links on Google Chrome, and populates the appropriate fields with your profile info.
+Users can choose to review information before submitting or to auto-submit en masse.

 ## [MVP Demo]